phil-rice/thoughtsonsearch/ARCHITECTURAL.DECISION.LOG.md

     * Some of this can be css, but that is often painful to get right.
 The css grows and becomes too hard for humans to understand
 * We want to be able to change the framework we use to display the components
-    * For example we might want to use react native for mobile.
+    * For example, we might want to use 'react native' for mobile.
-    * Companies change their 'prefered library' constantly (say every 5 years).
+    * Companies change their 'preferred library' constantly (say every 5 years).
 We want this to be easy for us
     * Versions have breaking changes.
 This layer makes it much easier to swap in the old and new to compare the differences (it can be a feature flag, and that is almost impossible with this)
 * We want A/B testing